Loading...

 Increase Fiber Intake

-Drink water before and during your meal.
-Staying hydrated can help with digestion and the efficient use of insulin.
+Drink plenty of water before and during your meal.
+This can aid in digestion and help manage blood sugar levels.

 Monitor Meal Timing